Obtaining a Developer Access Token

 The secret value should be hidden from the client.
 The secret value should be used only on the server side for Azure Marketplace server authentication, to prevent it from being stolen and used by someone else.

-Note These are the credentials that you will use to authenticate with the Xbox Music RESTful API.
+Note These are the credentials that you will use to authenticate with the Groove RESTful API.
 Do not confuse these client ID and secret with the customer ID and account key you received in the earlier step "Create a developer account on Azure Marketplace".

-Sign up to the Xbox Music RESTful API in the Azure Marketplace by visiting the final page and clicking SIGN UP.
+Sign up to the Groove API in the Azure Marketplace by visiting the final page and clicking SIGN UP.

 Make an HTTP POST request to the token service